eCitizen/SandBox/TheShow/WhatIsBigData.md

 Big Data is a term that describes the combination of a number of different technologies that, WHEN combined, greatly improve our ability to store, process, and analyze huge amounts of data and in doing so learn things that we have never been able to learn before with other techniques.

 Because Big Data is so powerful, it is used by many different types of people, who are using it to do many different things, and sometimes talk about it in very different ways.
 This can get confusing for some people.
-For this reason, I believe it is important to understand the concepts behind big data, and to talk about it through an example.
+For this reason, I believe it is important to understand the concepts behind big data, and to talk about them through an example.

-A great example of big data is Google Flu, which is the research Google has done to analyze its users search patterns to predict flu outbreaks.
+A great example of big data is Google Flu.

+Google Flu is the research Google has done to analyze its users search patterns to predict flu outbreaks.

 The US Center for Disease Control, or CDC, tracks the spread of the flu in the US during flu season by location and time and uses its historical data as well as reports from doctors to predict where the flu will spread and when.